-We’ve been on vacation on the southwest coast of Turkey and all we want to do now is go home to Moldova, where we live our expat life, but the next flight over there isn’t until tomorrow evening.
+We’ve been on vacation on the southwest coast of Turkey and all we want to do now is go home to Moldova, where we live our expat life at the time of this writing, but the next flight over there isn’t until tomorrow evening.

 The woman turns her head to answer me.
 “No!” she says.
 “He’s following a van in front!
 He doesn’t know where we are going!
 And I have to be back at the airport at 4!”

 Since it’s after midnight now, this does not sound good for her getting any sleep.

 How far do you have to go for a hotel near Istanbul’s Ataturk Airport?
 Or in Istanbul proper?
 It’s not even the tourist season.
 Surely there are rooms available nearby.

 “The hotels can’t all be full,” I say to my prince sitting next to me.
 “Unless there’s some huge event we’ve not heard about.
 Where could they be taking us?”

 “Maybe Syria.
 I hear they have a lot of vacancies.”

 Maybe the bus is being hijacked.
 Maybe we’re taken to some obscure hideaway in the Turkish hinterlands and held for ransom.
 My imagination is running wild, which it does easily and with abandon.
 I am, after all, a writer.
 Really, imagine: a whole bus of foreigners from all corners of the world, kidnapped.
 Just think about it.
 I can write the newspaper headlines.
 I’m sure, dear reader, so can you.